arjav0112/simon-says-game/README.md

 - Inspired by the original Simon game invented by Ralph H. Baer and Howard J. Morrison in 1978.

 **Disclaimer:**
 Simon Says is a game of skill and memory.I am not responsible for any frustration caused by forgetting sequences or losing the game.
-Play at your own risk!
+Play at your own risk!!!

 **Enjoy the game and remember, Simon says have fun!**